 If you have braces or other dental appliances, talk to your dentist or orthodontist about it.
 He or she may recommend the use of orthodontic waxes that could cover sharp edges.
 Any irregular dental surfaces should also be repaired.

 Watch What You Eat

-If you are prone to canker sores, make sure to avoid food that can irritate your mouth.
-These include salty, acidic and/or spicy food, as well as sticky or abrasive foods like potato chips or pretzels.9
+If you are prone to canker sores, make sure to avoid foods that can irritate your mouth.
+These include salty, acidic and spicy foods, as well as sticky or abrasive foods like potato chips or pretzels.9

 Do Not Talk While Chewing

-One wrong move and you may accidentally bite the inside of your cheek or other parts of your mouth.
+One wrong move if you talk and try to chew at the same time is that you may accidentally bite the inside of your cheek or other parts of your mouth.
 Most canker sores arise because of this.